 All students currently enrolled as well as all new students to the school are welcome to apply.
-Our Tuition Assistance Committee awards aid based on each family’s demonstrated need.
+Our Tuition Assistance Committee offers aid based on each family’s demonstrated need.
 To assist the committee in reviewing financial need, every family must complete an application with FAST (Financial Aid for School Tuition).
 FAST is an independent resource service which makes recommendations on what each family may be able to contribute toward their child’s educational expenses based on the information evaluated.

 Our program supports families across a wide range of incomes, with the amount of tuition assistance dependent on financial need.
 The school understands there are expenses beyond tuition for your child’s education.
 Therefore, the school will consider requests for assistance with supplemental expenses such as transportation, field trips, and other incidentals.